Soil Science and Nutrient Cycling

 Plate tectonics chill out.

-Canadian shield is pretty much a giant slab mostly dry from where the regions flood with shallow seas.
+Canadian shield is the Earth's exposed mantle mostly dry from where the regions, at one point, had flooded with shallow seas.

 ~2 million to 12,000 years ago